MichaelStott/KivMob/README.md

 ```

 ### Todos
+ - Buildozer recipe for KivMob that would make changes to Android project, download AdMob library, and provide Java backend.
+(Eliminating need for python-for-android-admob)
  - iOS support.

+### Future Work
  - Layout that repositions widgets when banner ad is displayed.

-### Future Work
- - Buildozer recipe for KivMob that would make changes to Android project, download AdMob library, and Java backend.
-(Eliminating need for python-for-android-admob)

 [Google Admob]: <https://www.google.com/admob/>